Played By: Takeshi Kitano

 Takeshi's first advisor.

-- As Himself: Even more than Takeshi, as he went by his real name.
+- As Himself: Like Takeshi, he went by his real full name.

 - The Consigliere: Towards Takeshi.